kimt0t0/Role-Mates/README.md

   ¤ when game remove from user and remove corresponding messages ¤ when user remove characters, messages and owned games

-3. Security
+2. Security

 - encrypt password and email, cors, helmet
 - protect routes

-_* FRONT *_
+### Frontend (client application)

-- not started yet -
+- **not started yet**
   ¤ on sign-up form inform users they will not be able to update their pseudo

-_* BONUS IF TIME *_
+_*BONUS IF TIME*_

-- Bonus1: life can be edited by owner player and Game Master on characters' cards.
+- Bonus 1: life can be edited by owner player and Game Master on characters' cards.
 Players can add / edit statistics and powers on their characters.

-- Bonus2: sort getAll results alphabetically / by date (and reversed in both cases)
+- Bonus 2: sort getAll results alphabetically / by date (and reversed in both cases)

-- Bonus3 CRUD Update:
+- Bonus 3 CRUD Update:
   ¤ add user to game
   ¤ add character to game (so add user to game)
   ¤ add message to game (so add message to character and user) ¤ add/remove moderator on game and its characters
   --- need to learn how to watch a collection and update it when changes implicate changes on this collection ---

 ## References